rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 a consonant.
 The merits of such a split will be seen in the number of affixes, described below, that require the presence of a vowel between the consonants of an immediately preceding stem and the first consonant of the affix.
-Let us observe the variation in the nominative definite singular marker allomorphs -oś, %eś and -ś <= -Oś: oš+oś ‘town_ N+NOM.DEF.SG’ and keĺ+eś ‘tongue_ N+NOM.DEF.SG’ versus kudo+ś ‘house_ N+NOM.DEF.SG’ and veĺe+ś ‘village_ N+NOM.DEF.SG’.
+Let us observe the variation in the nominative definite singular marker allomorphs -oś, -eś and -ś <= -Oś: oš+oś ‘town_ N+NOM.DEF.SG’ and keĺ+eś ‘tongue_ N+NOM.DEF.SG’ versus kudo+ś ‘house_ N+NOM.DEF.SG’ and veĺe+ś ‘village_ N+NOM.DEF.SG’.
 The vowel-final versus consonant-final division of stems is then followed by two more, one concerning the consonant-final and the other